Cognitive science: Brain imaging

 Image of the human head with the brain.
 The arrow indicates the position of the hypothalamus.

-Brain imaging involves analyzing activity within the brain while performing various tasks.
+Brain imaging involves analyzing brain activity while performing various tasks.
 This allows us to link behavior and brain function to help understand how information is processed.
 Different types of imaging techniques vary in their temporal (time-based) and spatial (location-based) resolution.
 Brain imaging is often used in cognitive neuroscience.